Splitting a Pair of 2s or 3s

 • Hit the pair of 3s against dealer upcards 9 through Ace

-Again, this approach is accurate on condition the casino allows you to double after a split.
-Provided that you play single-deck blackjack under the NDAS rule, you should adjust your strategy a little bit.
-In this case, you split the 3s but only against dealer upcards 4 through 7 and hit against a 2 or a 3.
-The plays against dealers with strong upcards 8 through Ace remain the same.
+Again, this approach is accurate provided the casino allows you to double after a split.
+If you play single-deck blackjack under the NDAS rule, adjust your strategy slightly.
+In that case, split the 3s only against dealer upcards 4 through 7 and hit against a 2 or 3.
+The plays against dealers with strong upcards, 8 through Ace, remain the same.

 Correct Splitting Decisions for 2s and 3s in Multiple-Deck Games

-Correct Splitting DecisionsFinding a single-deck blackjack table with half-decent rules is a mean feat these days.
-You are more likely to end up playing 21 with multiple-decks of cards, at least if you are looking for good rules and lower house edge.
+Correct Splitting DecisionsFinding a single-deck blackjack table with half-decent rules is no easy feat these days.
+You are more likely to end up playing 21 with multiple decks of cards, at least if you are looking for good rules and a lower house edge.

-So let’s take a look for the optimal splitting decisions for paired 2s and 3s which thankfully coincide in double-deck and multiple-deck games regardless of the table conditions.
+So let’s look at the optimal splitting decisions for paired 2s and 3s, which thankfully coincide in double-deck and multiple-deck games, regardless of table conditions.
 The only rule variation that affects decision-making is the presence or absence of DAS.
-There are two logical decisions here – hitting or splitting.
+There are two logical decisions here: hitting or splitting.
 So here is what you must do with these two pairs in multiple-deck games that play under the DAS rule:

 • Split both 2s and 3s against a dealer with 2 through 7